38 killed, two injured in China plant fire | Law-Order

 - China

-A massive fire at a commerce and trade company in central China's Henan province has killed at least 38 people, local officials said on Tuesday.
+A massive fire at a cloth manufacturing company in central China's Henan province has killed at least 38 people, local officials said on Tuesday.

 It took firefighters more than four hours to douse the fire that broke out on Monday at the plant in the Wenfeng district of Anyang city in Henan province, according to the city's publicity department.